Google Fiber Review June 2026

 -

-Included Wi-Fi and installation: The residential offer is cleaner than most promo-heavy plans because the core service already includes installation, Wi-Fi, and router equipment rather than pushing extra monthly charges later.
+Included Wi-Fi and installation: The residential offer is cleaner than most promo-heavy plans because the core service includes installation, Wi-Fi, and router equipment.
+Core currently uses GFiber Wi-Fi 6E, while Home 3 Gig and Edge 8 Gig are positioned around GFiber Wi-Fi 7 hardware where those current products are offered.

 -